sleep epidemiology, genetics & neurophysiology

 • NIMH toddlers study: we collaborate NIMH intramural researchers Drs.
 Ashura Buckley and Audrey Thurm, looking at how the sleep EEG of very young children predicts cognitive development.

-• Sleep and cognitive development in children: in collaboration with Drs.
-Leila Tarokh, Mary Carskadon and Susan Redline, we are characterizing developmental changes in the sleep EEG, with a focus on functional connectivity indexed by coherence analysis.
+• Sleep and cognitive development in children: we are characterizing developmental changes in the sleep EEG, with a focus on functional connectivity indexed by coherence analysis.